Welcome to the Chepstow – Cormeilles Twinning Association

 Every ‘even’ year it is Chepstow’s turn to welcome the French guests for 5 nights.
 The committee compiles a programme of events such as a welcome reception addressed by the Mayor, a day out to a place of interest, a meal, and various forms of entertainment.
 There is a ‘free’ day for the hosting families to do as they wish.
 Often people team up to organise something amongst themselves; others prefer a quiet time with their guests to recharge their batteries… it all works out one way or another.
 There is usually a get-together beforehand for hosts to ensure that they are all integrated into the association.
 This is also an opportunity for new hosts to discuss any concerns with the more experienced.

 When it comes to our turn to visit Cormeilles the programme is run along similar lines and members stay with a French family.
 Although the twinning association is based in Chepstow we have members living as far afield as Cwmbran, Newport, Trelleck and the Forest of Dean.

 Social and fund-raising events are organised throughout the year in order to finance the visit by the French.
 Traditionally this starts in January with the ‘Munch and Punch’, followed by the Duck Race at Mounton Brook in March.
 A summer BBQ is a regular feature as is the Christmas Dinner.
 Other events have included wine-tasting, Café René at the Chepstow festival, and a car treasure hunt.
 A recent innovation has been a series of French film nights, which have proved very popular.

 The aim of the association is to develop and strengthen cultural links and understanding between the two towns.
 Membership is open to anyone who supports these aims, whether or not you speak French.
 A newsletter is regularly circulated to all of the families who form the association.

 Our families often form lasting friendships with French families.
 We welcome new members!
-Please contact the Chairman, Sheila Trott, tel: 01291 624385.
+Please contact the Chairman, Tracey Kinsey, tel: 07775 900302.